top of page

 John Williams Says Good-bye

-John Williams, the Garden's longest-time member, notified the Board that he is leaving the RBVG.
-None of us should have been surprised, but we were, so much so that we gasped when we were told..
-We all thought he would be gardening until he was 90, and he did.
-Unbeknownst to us all, John turned 90 last year.
+John Williams, the Garden's longest-serving member, informed the Board that he is leaving the RBVG.
+While none of us should have been surprised, we were taken aback, so much so that we gasped when we received the news.
+We all thought he would be gardening until he turned 90, and he did.
+Unbeknownst to us, John celebrated his 90th birthday last year.

 John joined the Garden at age 42, and one of the first things he planted in his plot was grapevines to create a natural border.
-They are as strong and beautiful today as they were forty-eight years ago when he began his garden plot..
-He served as our Board President for ten years and was considered a President Emeritus.
-He introduced new and younger members to our Garden's history, and shared garden tips with all of us.
-When the Garden was in danger of being eliminated from the community, John helped lead the charge to save it, a battle that was won.
-Wearing his red baseball cap and his checkered garden shirt, he greeted every member with a hand wave and a smile as he walked up the path to his plot.
-He was always generous with his praise for plots that were exceptionally maintained and equally as generous with his complaints to the Board for plots that weren't.
+Those grapevines are still as strong and beautiful today as they were forty-eight years ago when he began his garden plot.
+He served as our Board President for ten years and was revered as a President Emeritus.
+John introduced new and younger members to our Garden's history and generously shared gardening tips with all of us.
+When the Garden faced the threat of being eliminated from the community, John helped lead the charge to save it—a battle that we ultimately won.
+Wearing his red baseball cap and his checkered garden shirt, he greeted every member with a wave and a smile as he walked up the path to his plot.
+He was always generous with his praise for plots that were exceptionally maintained and equally candid with his complaints to the Board regarding those that weren't.

-We should all be as fortunate as John to be able to garden until we are nonagenarians.
-He was proud to be a member of our Garden community, and we were proud to call him a friend and garden neighbor.
-John, you will be missed..
+We should all be as fortunate as John to be able to garden well into our nonagenarian years.
+He took pride in being a member of our Garden community, and we took pride in calling him our friend and garden neighbor.
+John, you will be missed.

 Meditation Garden Redesign (1).png